Skip to main content

 Can I use pretrained models, or do I have to train from scratch?+

 You can absolutely use pretrained models.
-The Text Analysis toolset specifically supports fine-tuning pretrained text and NLP models from ArcGIS Living Atlas of the World, and there are also pretrained imagery models available for tasks like building footprint extraction, road extraction, and land cover classification.
-You can apply these models directly to your data, fine-tune them on your own labeled samples, or combine them with models built in the ArcGIS API for Python arcgis.learn module.
+ArcGIS Living Atlas provides over 100 pretrained deep learning models for tasks like building footprint extraction, road extraction, land cover classification, and object detection across various sensor types.
+The Text Analysis toolset specifically supports fine-tuning pretrained NLP models, and you can apply imagery models directly to your data, fine-tune them on your own labeled samples, or combine them with models built in the ArcGIS API for Python arcgis.learn module.
 This dramatically reduces the labeled data required for production-ready results.

 How does it compare to open-source geospatial ML workflows like QGIS plus scikit-learn or PyTorch?+

-Based on our analysis of 870+ AI tools, the GeoAI Toolbox trades openness for integration.
+The GeoAI Toolbox trades openness for integration.
 Open-source stacks like QGIS with scikit-learn, rasterio, and PyTorch are free and flexible but require manual plumbing between spatial data formats, ML libraries, and visualization tools.
 GeoAI Toolbox handles all of that inside ArcGIS Pro, with native support for feature classes, rasters, and space-time cubes, and output layers that drop straight into maps.
-The tradeoff is the licensing cost and lock-in to the Esri ecosystem.
+The tradeoff is the licensing cost (starting at ~$700/year for Basic, plus extensions) and lock-in to the Esri ecosystem.

 New to AI tools?